Perturbative renormalization of the Ginzburg-Landau model revisited: Renormalization up to the order of

-corresponds to the dotted lines.
-This coefficient can be calculated from~(\ref{eq:thetdiag}) at $\zeta=s$, and is equal to $-K_4^2/4$.
+calculated from~(\ref{eq:thetdiag}) at $\zeta=s$, and is equal to $-K_4^2/4$.
 It yields the well known result (see, e.~g.,~\cite{Ma})

-Closing this section, we note that the independence of the fixed--point function $\theta^*({\bf k})$ on the RGT scale parameter $s$ can be easily seen when using the diagrammatic representation~(\ref{eq:thetd}), taking into account that this diagram converges to certain $s$--independent value at $\zeta \to \infty$, as shown in Sec.~\ref{sec:estim}.
+Closing this section, we note that the expected independence of the fixed--point function $\theta^*({\bf k})$ on the RGT scale parameter $s$ can be easily seen when using the diagrammatic representation~(\ref{eq:thetd}): this diagram converges to certain $s$--independent value at $\zeta \to \infty$ (if the $\propto k^2$ contribution can be indeed subtracted), as discussed in Sec.~\ref{sec:estim}.